USF offers the following tuition benefits: Tuition Remission and Tuition Exchange (TE) and Faculty Children Exchange Program (FACHEX).

-Any employee thinking about enrolling or, who has not yet received acceptance in a program, should submit a Tuition Remission Application by the deadline, since applications will not be accepted after the due date.
+Any employee considering enrollment or who has not yet received acceptance in a program should submit a Tuition Remission Application by the deadline because applications may not be accepted after the due date.
 Please note that the person interested in taking courses must contact the Office of Admissions regarding how to apply for a program and/or how to enroll in classes.
-Please also note: employees must submit a Tuition Remission Application for each semester they or eligible dependents will be using the tuition remission benefit.
+Please also note that employees must submit a Tuition Remission Application for each semester that they or their eligible dependents will be using the tuition remission benefit.
 Tuition Remission Applications will only be accepted during the filing period.

 Enrollment in classes during regularly scheduled work hours is not permitted for members of:

 - University of San Francisco Faculty Association (USFFA)

 - University of San Francisco Public Safety Officers Association (PSOA)